 Between the two villages, in the very upper reaches of the local gorge system, is the grand-daddy of local bridges, the much-photographed, three-arched Plakídha.
 Nearly as impressive, but far less visited,

 is the Petsióni double-arched bridge at Frangádhes, 20km southeast of Kípi; there’s a good, mostly Greek-patronised restaurant-inn here, the Petroto (tel 26530 71107).
 Greek president Karolos Papoulias, one of whose parents was from the area, maintains a holiday residence here.

 Back on the main bus route beyond Kípi, Tsepélovo remains one of the more populated Zagorian villages, and is the usual start-point for traverses around Mt Gamíla to Mikró Pápingo at the far end of the Víkos Gorge.
-Allow a long, early summer’s day, with the snowpack gone but before deerflies and thunderstorms constitute a menace, and spend the night before at the Hotel Anthoula Gouri, one of the oldest and cheapest hotels in the area, catering to mountaineers
+Allow a long, early summer’s day, with the snowpack gone but before deerflies and thunderstorms constitute a menace, and spend the night before at the Hotel Anthoula Gouri, one of the oldest and cheapest hotels in the area, catering

 since the late 1970s but recently renovated (tel 26530 81214; daughter Maria speaks English on 694 7561463).
 If they’re full, there are plenty of other characterful options in the village.

 If you’re not bothered about instant access to the gorge or the mountains, and have a car, then two other villages definitely deserve a mention: Dhílofo, south of Vítsa just off the main road, where To Sopotseli taverna is reliably open for grills and mezédhes, and Áno Pedhiná west of Vítsa, where the Porfyron